venkatdas/venkatdas/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 💻: Focusing on the react more and how system design works on front end

 - :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-venkatdas-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/venkatdas/)
-- 📚: Regularly I'm interested write articles on hashnode.dev
+- 📚: Regularly I'm interested into write articles on hashnode.dev

 ---